FrankJamison/MSSE-661-Web-Software-Development-Final-Project/README.md

 ## References -

 Siddharth.
 (2016, October 28).
 How to Implement an Agile Development Process in a Few Easy Steps.
 Retrieved from Snyxius.com: https://www.snyxius.com/implement-agile-development-process-easy-steps/

+## Instructions for review

+### Database Installation

+This project uses a MySQL Database, and you will need to import my database to review the site functionality.

+From MySQL Workbench, log in to your database.

+From the menu at the top, go to Server > Data Import

+Under Import Options, select the repository folder Database/Dump20200418

+From the tabs at the top, click on Import Progress

+Click on the Start Import button.

+### Starting the Application

+In VS Code, right-click on the Application folder and select Open in Terminal

+Split the screen

+In Window 1 type cd ../web-server and press Enter

+In each window, type npm install and press enter

+In each window, type npm start and press enter

+### Testing the Application

+In your browser, navigate to http://localhost:4000

+#### Auth test

+Register yourself as a new user

+Log in using your newly created credentials

+####Physical Stat Generator

+Click on the Hamburger Menu and select Physical Stat Generator

+Select a race and click on the Calculate Characteristics button

+#### Ability Generator

+Click on the Hamburger Menu and select Ability Generator

+Click on the Calculate Abilities button

+#### Pre-Generated Characters

+Click on the Hamburger Menu and select Pre-Generated Characters

+I have only created characters for Level 9, so you should limit your level selection to 9th Level.

+Select a Class and 9th Level

+To view a character sheet, click the Download button for your desired character.

+#### Logging Our

+Click on the Hamburger Menu and select Log Off